 Analyses were performed within the political boundaries of the Commonwealth of Puerto Rico.
 The island is an unincorporated United States territory located in the Caribbean Sea with general coordinates of 18°15'N latitude and 66°30'W longitude (Figure 1).
 Puerto Rico is a small, densely-populated island with a total area of 9,104 km2 and a population of over 3.5 million.
 The climate is tropical with annual average temperatures between 21°C and 27°C, and a rainy season from April to November.
 Climate varies along the length of the island, with the drier regions occurring in the south.
 Land-based analyses were performed for the entire island, based on the Habitat Assessment Map (HAM) (See section 3.3.1) for DENV-infected Ae. aegypti.

-HAM was produced by combining Ae. aegypti habitat preferences with CDFC locations, as well as LC and elevation data.
+The HAM was produced by combining Ae. aegypti habitat preferences with CDFC locations, as well as LC and elevation data.
 Ae. aegypti have a known habitat preference for low-elevation urban areas [Lozano-Fuentes et al, 2012].
 Studies conducted in Mexico showed common Ae. aegypti presence in altitudes up to 1,700 m above mean sea level, and occasional presence in altitudes from 1,700 m to 2,130 m [Lozano-Fuentes et al., 2014; 2012].
 Thus, the resultant map locates the habitat of DENV-infected Ae. aegypti to be along the majority of Puerto Rico coastline, low elevations, and inland urban areas, such as Caguas (Figure 2).
 Analysis of the HAM showed that 96.6% of all CDFC were contained within the habitat and corridor boundaries, with 86.8% being in the primary or secondary habitat, and 9.8% in the primary or secondary corridors.
 Additionally, the total percentage increased to 97.3% when CDFC, within a distance of 100 m of the range boundaries, were included in the analysis.